TimurKiyivinski/python-stockings/README.md

 usage
 =====
 Add `stockings` into your development directory and import it with `import stockings`.
+View `help(stockings)` for detailed module information.

 demo
 ====